Dental Care Group's Blog :

 The problem is that not every type of bacteria is bad for you – out of the 700 different types of bacteria you’ll find in the human mouth, the vast majority are benign.
 In fact, some of that bacteria is actually good for you!

-By including mouthwash in your dental hygiene routine, you’re not just killing the bad bacteria – you’re also getting rid of the good stuff too.
+By including mouthwash in your dental hygiene routine, you’re killing the bad bacteria and getting rid of the good stuff, too.

 Needless to say, this isn’t an ideal solution!